San Diego free speech fight: Emma Goldman and Ben Reitman

 They tore my clothes off.
 They knocked me down, and when I lay naked on the ground, they kicked and beat me until I was almost insensible.
 With a lighted cigar they burned the letters I.W.W. on my buttocks; then they poured a can of tar over my head and, in the absence of feathers, rubbed sage-brush on my body.
 One of them attempted to push a cane into my rectum.
 Another twisted my testicles.
 They forced me to kiss the flag and sing The Star-Spangled Banner.
 When they tired of the fun, they gave me my underwear for fear we should meet any women.
 They also gave me back my vest, in order that I might carry my money, railroad ticket, and watch.
 The rest of my clothes they kept.
 I was ordered to make a speech, and then they commanded me to run the gauntlet.
 The Vigilantes lined up, and as I ran past them, each one gave me a blow or a kick.
-Then they let me go.Reitman had not been a member of the IWW, although he was a supporter.
-Emma Goldman then returned to Los Angeles after being misled into thinking that the Vigilantes had not harmed Reitman but simply put him on a train for Los Angeles.
-Reitman was released a day later and arrived in Los Angeles badly beaten.

-By the fall of 1912, the soapbox row had been abandoned.
-The vigilantes ended their terror campaign, for they had brutalized, driven out, or– some believe– possibly murdered anyone who stood up for the right of free speech in San Diego.
-This was quite a different result from what the IWW had experienced in its other free speech fights around the country.
-The Wobblies did not return to San Diego until 1914.
+Then they let me go.

+The police forcibly sent Goldman to Los Angeles before she could give her speech.
+After being beaten and left in his undergarments, Reitman boarded a train to rejoin her in Los Angeles.

+By the fall of 1912, the Soapbox Row had been abandoned.
+In fact, the whole neighborhood of Stingaree was razed.
+Goldman and Reitman attempted to return in 1913 but were arrested and "deported" by police.
+Goldman did not succeed in giving another speech in the city until June 1915.

+Legacy

 In song

 From the July 11, 1912, edition of the IWW's Little Red Songbook, the first stanza of "We're Bound For San Diego":